-PRO TIP: If more than one owner makes a claim on a player, the team with the highest priority will receive the player when the transaction is processed.
+Once another team in your league drops a player, they automatically go onto waivers before becoming a free agent.
+If more than one owner makes a claim on a player, the team with the highest priority will receive the player when the transaction is processed.
 Most leagues have a system in which the more acquisitions you make, the lower your priority is in claiming future players.

 Free agency is a system in which players who are currently not on a team are available to acquire, assuming that all of the roster spots on the team are not full.
-Its valuable asset when trying to improve your team after an injury or a weak performance from a player, or maybe to fill a starting spot during a bye week.
+It's a valuable asset when trying to improve your team after an injury or a weak performance from a player, or maybe to fill a starting spot during a bye week.

-A crucial part about adding free agents is looking at their current matchup.
+A crucial part of adding free agents is looking at their current matchup.
 Since many free agents are just replacement players, it is important to consider whether they have the optimal chance to perform while on your roster.